Hafsa1918/RISC_V/README.md

 # Instructions
-The intructions used are in a text file - instmem.txt under Design_Files folder
+The intructions used are in a text file - instmem.txt under Design_Files folder.
+It holds the machine code of the instructions.

        boost:  lw x6, -4(x9)